mslazzuri/partialUI/partial_ui/README.md

 # Partial UI

-Repo for the Partil UI with automated tests assignment.
+Repo for the Partial UI with automated tests assignment.

 ---